Engeurrand/EKpack/README.md

 - Dirtybricks (add bricks variation for classic bricks) red: https://www.curseforge.com/minecraft/texture-packs/vaders-dirty-faithful-bricks-pack

 # Changelog
+## Minecraft Java 1.21.10
+Update almost 2 years later for the latest minecraft version, a lot of things working with optifine in 1.20.2 don't work anymore, a lot of fixes to do for this version of the ressource pack, and new things to add too.

+### Added
+- pale tree bushy leaves
+- cherry bushy leaves
+- Mangrove bushy leaves
+- Azalea bushy leaves
+- More accurate painting items
+- eating animation

+### Removed
+- 2d bed icons (not working)
+- Green apple
+- Blue golden apple

 ## Minecraft Java 1.20.2
 Huge update on the pack after all that time.
 THe pack is now an **add-on** for the faithful 32x rather than a full ressource pack.
 Turning the pack into an **add-on** make it easier to maintain and update.